 Harsha Yoga rogesha-6 in 12 brings notably beneficial effects of dissolution of enemies, debts, and disease.
-The benefits can be most obvious during period of rogesha-6 ; but if rogesha-6 has companion graha, the benefits of Harsha Yoga can extend into the periods of the companion graha.
+The benefits can be most obvious during period of rogesha-6.
+Yet, if rogesha-6 has companion graha, the benefits of Harsha Yoga can extend into the periods of the companion graha.

 The normally contentious Matters of the mother's relatives (6) are somewhat eased due to the Viparita Raja Yoga.

-rogesha-6 in 12 can be a positive trait for researchers in the area of social policy and large-scale human welfare; for novelists and others who can make positive use of inquiry into the criminal imagination.
+rogesha in 12 can be an assisting trait for researchers in the area of social policy and large-scale human welfare; for novelists and others who can make positive use of inquiry into the criminal imagination.

 Clairvoyant crime-solvers with this marker can enter the distant mind of the criminal.